MicrosoftDocs/azure-docs/articles/virtual-machines/reliability-virtual-machines.md

 #### ![This is a high recommendation.](../reliability/media/icon-recommendation-high.svg) **VM-5: Use managed disks for VM disks**

-Make sure to use managed disks, as managed disks provide better reliability for VMs in an availability set.
+To provide better reliability for VMs in an availability set, use managed disks.
 Managed disks are sufficiently isolated from each other to avoid single points of failure.
 Also, managed disks aren’t subject to the IOPS limits of VHDs created in a storage account.

 # [Azure Resource Graph](#tab/graph)